mikeyEcology/MLWIC/README.md

 This package identifies animal species in game camera images by implementing the Species Level model described in [Tabak et al.](https://www.biorxiv.org/content/early/2018/06/13/346809)

+<b>`MLWIC` will now run on Python3.6 and on Windows computers</b>, but running on Windows will require you to install tensorflow software on your own.

-*Note: At this point, `MLWIC` is not configured to run on Windows.
-You can attempt to use Windows, but Step 2 will require more work on your part.
-We hope to eventually optimize `MLWIC` for windows as well (see note below).
-If you do not already have it, you will need to install Anaconda <b>using the Python 2.7 version</b> found [here](https://www.anaconda.com/download/#macos).
-During the Anacoda  installation, you will be asked if you want to install Python 2.7.X; you should say yes, and if you install it in the location they suggest on a Mac, it will be the default location that is used by the functions.
+*Note: At this point, `MLWIC` works best on Linux machines (e.g., Mac and Ubuntu).
+You can use Windows, but Step 2 will require more work on your part.
+If you do not already have it, you will need to install Anaconda found [here](https://www.anaconda.com/download/#macos).
+During the Anacoda  installation, you will be asked if you want to install Python; you should say yes, and if you install it in the location they suggest on a Mac, it will be the default location that is used by the functions.

 <b>Step 1: In R, install the `MLWIC` package</b>
 ```